Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: Taking the commutator between the initial and final Hamiltonian

 Presenting the application of $H_1$ as a variational approach begs the question of how to find good initial guesses for the time, $T$, at which to measure the system.
 As previously noted the optimal time corresponds to the maximum approximation-ratio.

+For our method we are not interested in finding the true maximum in approximation ratio.
+Sampling from a local maximum, close to $t=0$ is more achievable and reduces the time the system needs to be coherent.
 From Sec.\ \ref{sec:SERand} we expect the first turning point in approximation ratio after $t=0$ to be a local maximum.
-Consequently, we might expect $T$ to be small.
+This is shown by Eq. \ref{eq:TDSEcoef}, with all amplitudes flowing from higher energy states to lower energy states a Hamming distance of one away at $t=0$.
 Further to this, throughout the work so far we have seen evidence of $H_1$ behaving locally.
 This local behaviour will allow us to motivate good initial guesses for $H_1$.
 As $H_1$ is optimising locally, its performance does not depend on the graph as a whole, but only on subgraphs.

 The optimal time for MAX-CUT on two-regular graphs was $T=0.23$.
 Under the assumption that $H_1$ is behaving locally we can estimate the optimal times by considering a smaller subgraph.
 The subgraph in question is shown in Fig.\ \ref{fig:subgraph_RD}.
 By numerically optimising $\langle Z_1Z_2 \rangle$ for this subgraph with $H_f=Z_0Z_1+Z_1Z_2+Z_2Z_3$, we can find good estimates for the optimal $T$.
 Optimising this subgraph, within the interval $T\in[0,1)$, gives $T=0.22$.
 This estimate matches the optimal time well.
 Choosing a larger subgraph will give a better estimate on the time.